DFE-Digital/bat-design-history/app/posts/how-to/2024-01-17-how-to-write-markdown.md

 ### Horizontal rule best practices

-For compatibility, you should also put blank lines before and after a horizontal rule.
+You should also put blank lines before and after a horizontal rule for compatibility.

 ```
 Put a blank line before...